 This web page shows only a small excerpt of our Trapp research.
 Another 589 words(42 lines of text) covering the years 1655, 1691, 1300, 1709, 1762 and 1819 are included under the topic Early Trapp History in all our PDF Extended History products.

 Another 29 words(2 lines of text) are included under the topic Early Trapp Notables in all our PDF Extended History products.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Trapp or a variant listed above:

-Trapp Settlers in the United States in the 17th Century
+Trapp Settlers in United States in the 17th Century

-Trapp Settlers in the United States in the 18th Century
+Trapp Settlers in United States in the 18th Century

-Trapp Settlers in the United States in the 19th Century
+Trapp Settlers in United States in the 19th Century

 The Trapp Family Crest was acquired from the Houseofnames.com archives.
 The Trapp Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.